 With wedding season in full swing, you may have several events coming up—and you may be wondering how much to spend on gifts.

-But your relationship with the couple is only one factor to consider in determining how much to spend.
+But your relationship with the couple is only one factor to consider in determining how much to spend on a wedding gift.
 The Bankrate survey found that guests also consider questions like how formal the wedding is and if it's the couple's first marriage.

-Here are some guidelines and tips from experts to help you budget for weddings and related events this summer—and make sure you don't go broke celebrating the people you love.
+Here are some guidelines and tips from experts to help you budget for weddings and related events this summer—and make sure you don't go broke attending a wedding.

-According to the Bankrate survey, the median amount spent on the wedding day gift is $50 regardless of your connection to the couple.
+According to the Bankrate survey, the median wedding gift amount is $50 regardless of your connection to the couple.
 But that number is just a baseline, says Cary Carbonaro, a certified financial planner and author of "The Money Queen's Guide: For Women Who Want to Build Wealth and Banish Fear."

 "Look at the number of weddings you're set to attend.
 Ask yourself how much you're going to give, are you going to the shower and how much to give for that, and do you have that money?" says Carbonaro.
 She adds that it's OK to deviate from the median and factor in your income: "No matter what, if you're going to a wedding, you have to budget, budget, budget."

 That's what Christie Motz, a 35-year-old from Cincinnati, did when she attended five weddings in the summer of 2011.
-After weighing factors including her income and the number of weddings she was attending, Motz decided to set aside $50 cash for each.
+After weighing factors including her income and the number of weddings she was attending, Motz decided to set aside $50 cash as a wedding gift for each.

 "I always give cash, because I feel like a lot of times newly married couples are saving for big purchases, like a house," says Motz.
 "When I was single and budgeting, I gave $50.
 When I got married, I started giving $100."